 What to Expect During Our ABA Therapy

 When your child is diagnosed with autism spectrum disorder (ASD), it’s understandable to have a lot of questions about where to begin and what to expect.
 At Surpass, we are here to provide support to you and your family.
-With 29 clinics and 445+ employees, you have a large support system here to walk alongside you and ensure that you and your child receive the quality service and care that you deserve.
+With 16 clinics and 200+ employees, you have a large support system here to walk alongside you and ensure that you and your child receive the quality ABA service and care that you deserve.

 Where do I begin?